 Representative Warrants.
-We also expect to have up to an additional 588,235,294 common stock purchase warrants outstanding (676,470,588 if the underwriters' overallotment option is exercised in full), issuable to the representative of the underwriters of this offering, or Representative Warrants.
+We also expect to have up to an additional 222,222 common stock purchase warrants outstanding (255,555 if the underwriters' overallotment option is exercised in full), issuable to the representative of the underwriters of this offering, or Representative Warrants.
 Each Representative Warrant is exercisable for one share of common stock on a cash or cashless basis at an exercise price equal to 125% of the price of each Unit sold in this offering).
 The Representative Warrants will be immediately exercisable, will expire five years from the commencement of sales of this offering and will be issued in certificated form.
-Pursuant to FINRA Rule 5110(e), the Representative Warrants and any shares of common stock issued upon exercise of the Representative Warrants shall not be sold, transferred, assigned, pledged, or hypothecated, or be the subject of any hedging, short sale, derivative, put or call transaction that would result in the effective economic disposition of the securities by any person for a period of 360 days immediately following the date of commencement of sales of this offering, except the transfer of any security: (i) by operation of law or by reason of reorganization of the issuer; (ii) to any FINRA member firm participating in the offering and the officers, partners, registered persons or affiliates thereof, if all securities so transferred remain subject to the lock-up restriction set forth above for the remainder of the time period; (iii) if the aggregate amount of our securities held by the Representative or related persons does not exceed 1% of the securities being offered; (iv) that is beneficially owned on a pro-rata basis by all equity owners of an investment fund, provided that no participating member manages or otherwise directs investments by the fund and the participating members in the aggregate do not own more than 10% of the equity in the fund; (v) the exercise or conversion of any security, if all securities remain subject to the lock-up restriction set
+Pursuant to FINRA Rule 5110(e), the Representative Warrants and any shares of common stock issued upon exercise of the Representative Warrants shall not be sold, transferred, assigned, pledged, or hypothecated, or be the subject of any hedging, short sale, derivative, put or call transaction that would result in the effective economic disposition of the securities by any person for a period of 360 days immediately following the date of commencement of sales of this offering, except the transfer of any security: (i) by operation of law or by reason of reorganization of the issuer; (ii) to any FINRA member firm participating in the officers, partners, registered persons or affiliates thereof, if all securities or related persons does not exceed 1% of the securities being offered; (iv) that is beneficially owned on a pro-rata basis by all equity owners of an investment fund, provided that no participating member manages or otherwise directs investments by the fund and the participating members in the aggregate do not own more than 10% of the equity in the fund; (v) the exercise or conversion of any security, if all securities remain subject to the lock-up restriction set forth above for the time period; (vi) back to us in a transaction exempt from registration with the SEC.
+The Representative Warrants and the shares of common stock underlying the Representative Warrants are